wteo/indonesiaPhotos/README.md

 # Photo Gallery

-Built out of pure CSS and HTML.
-This is a website featuring my travel photos in Indonesia.
+I built this landing page whilst learning the more advanced concepts of CSS such as FlexBox, Media Response, Grid, Transitions, and Animations.